-Upon earning the 50% interest, the Company has been granted the option to earn an additional 20% interest by completing the necessary exploration work, studies and reports to deliver a feasibility study on the property.
+Upon earning the 50% interest, the Company had been granted the option to earn an additional 20% interest by completing a feasibility study on the property.

 On September 8, 2017, the Company amended the option agreement and paid an extension fee of \$10,000.
-The terms detailed above include this amendment.
+The terms detailed above reflect this amendment.